 4) Allocate the transaction price to the performance obligations in the contract.
 If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
 For contracts that contain multiple performance obligations, we allocate the transaction price for each contract to each performance obligation based on the relative standalone selling price ("SSP") for each performance obligation.
-We use judgment in determining the SSP for our products and services.
-We typically assess the SSP for our products and services on an annual basis or when facts and circumstances change.
+We use judgment in determining the SSP for our products and services on an annual basis or when facts and circumstances change.
 To determine SSP, we maximize the use of observable standalone sales and observable data, where available.
 In instances where performance obligations do not have observable standalone sales, we utilize available information that may include other observable inputs or uses the expected cost-plus margin approach to estimate the price we would charge if the products and services were sold separately.
 The expected cost-plus margin approach is currently used to determine SSP for each distinct performance obligation for self-managed subscriptions.